Crash Reports - Temporary Guidance

 TEMPORARY PROCESS TO OBTAIN A CRASH REPORT DURING COVID-19.

 You can obtain a copy of a police officer's accident report online from CarFax..
-Police reports are available for all police investigated motor vehicle accidents that occurred in the Town of Hingham after October 1, 2015.
+Police reports are available (generally within 72 hours) for all police investigated motor vehicle accidents that occurred in the Town of Hingham after October 1, 2015.

 You can also request a copy of your report from Hingham Police Department, Records Division via email.
-Our Records Division is temporarily staffed 7 days a week during normal business hours.
+Our Records Division is staffed during normal business hours.

-There is a fee to obtain a report in via email and online.
+There is a fee to obtain a report via email and online.

 To file an crash report download an operator's report (PDF) from the Massachusetts Registry of Motor Vehicles, or visit our forms page.